yusuf8ahmed/Wsimple/Readme.md

   * to download pip and python go to ["Download Python"](https://realpython.com/installing-python/)
     * for windows click ["Here"](https://realpython.com/installing-python/#how-to-install-python-on-windows).
     * for macos click ["Here"](https://realpython.com/installing-python/#how-to-install-python-on-macos)
-  * to use the Web- nterface on Windows you will need [Windows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (wsl).
+  * to use the Web interface on Windows you will need [Windows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (wsl).

   ### Project Ideas
   * Buy/sell a stock as the end of every month.